Book Review: Direbound by Sable Sorenson

 Fourth Wing meets The Hunger Games in dark action-packed fantasy series, perfect for romantasy fans of A Court of Thorns and Roses , The Serpent & the Wings of Night , When the Moon Hatched and Quicksilver!

-The plot hit every mark.
-The entire narrative is driven by Meryn's desperation to save her kidnapped sister.
-Lately, I've read a lot many books where the goal is to "save the world" so this felt refreshingly personal.
-The pacing was perfection.
-The first half establishes the world and the stakes, but the last 25% was pure adrenaline.
-The plot twists that landed felt earned, not thrown in for shock value.
+The plot hit every mark for me.
+The entire narrative is driven by Meryn's desperation to save her kidnapped sister, which felt refreshingly personal.
+I've read so many "save the world" plots lately that this laser focus on family made the stakes feel immediate and real.
+The pacing was perfection—the first half establishes the world and builds tension, but that last 25% had so many twists and turns I wasn't expecting.

-Meryn annoyed me at times because she was *too* self-assured and proud to trust people around her.
-However, her behavior and mistrust made sense in the context of having only herself to rely on for most of her life.
-She starts off as a scrappy street fighter, but throughout the book she learns that physical strength is not the only kind of power.
-She gained more emotional intelligence as we got further into the book.
-Her character development was slow, but I think that is way more believable.
-I'm excited to see how she grows throughout the series.
+Now, Meryn.
+She annoyed me at times because she was too self-assured and proud to trust the people around her.
+But her behavior made complete sense for someone who's only had herself to rely on and because of that I'm willing to wait until the second book before forming an opinion on her.
+She starts as a scrappy street fighter and slowly learns that physical strength isn't the only kind of power.
+Her character development felt earned and believable, which made me even more excited for the rest of the series.

-Last but not least, this book knows what it's doing in the romance department.
-The slow-burn, love-triangle elements are expertly paced with stolen glances and charged conversations that build anticipation without feeling drawn out.
+And the romance?
+10 out of 10, no notes.
+The slow-burn, love-triangle elements are expertly paced with stolen glances and charged conversations that build anticipation without dragging.
 The spice levels are steamy without overwhelming the plot.
-And Stark 🥵 mysterious, slightly dangerous, and a little mean.
-That's all I have to say.
+And Stark?
+Mysterious, slightly dangerous, and a little mean.
+That's all I need to say.

 Check out this review on Goodreads or Storygraph.